Faster Pussycat

-Faster Pussycat is an American hard rock/glam metal band from Los Angeles, formed in 1985 by vocalist Taime Downe, guitarists Brent Muscat and Greg Steele and bassist Kelly Nickels.
+Faster Pussycat is an American rock band from Los Angeles, formed in 1985 by vocalist Taime Downe, guitarists Greg Steele and Brent Muscat and bassist Kelly Nickels.
 The group has since gone through numerous lineup changes leaving Downe as the only constant member.
 They broke up in 1993, but reformed in 2001.
 Faster Pussycat has released four studio albums to date: Faster Pussycat (1987), Wake Me When It's Over (1989), Whipped!
 (1992) and The Power and the Glory Hole (2006).
-They were a successful and influential hard rock band during the late 1980s and early 1990s, having sold over two million records worldwide.
+They were a successful hard rock band during the late 1980s and early 1990s, having sold over two million records worldwide.

 History

 Early years (1985–1987)

 Faster Pussycat was formed in Hollywood by Taime Downe during the glam metal and glam punk boom of the 1980s.
 The earliest incarnation of the band featured Downe and Greg Steele along with Brent Muscat.
 The name of the band is derived from the Russ Meyer film Faster, Pussycat!
 Kill!
 Kill!.

 After multiple early personnel changes, Faster Pussycat consisted of Downe (vocals), Steele (guitar), Muscat (guitar), Kelly Nickels (bass) and Mark Michals (drums).

 Just before the band recorded their debut album, Nickels got into a motorcycle accident and broke his leg in seven places.
 He was replaced by Eric Stacy from Champagne Darling Cool.
 Shortly thereafter, Nickels joined L.A.
 Guns.